HosseinMehriB/mMTC-Traffic-Prediction/README.md

 # mMTC-Traffic-Prediction
 This project aims to predict the traffic pattern and the probability of bursty traffic in mMTC networks using machine learning (ML) models.
 A new ML algorithm, FLSP (Fast Live Stream Prediction), is proposed for traffic prediction in live scenarios where fresh data is continuously collected from a live network and efficiently leveraged by ML models to make continuous and accurate predictions.
+This algorithm can be applied to any time-series prediction problem where new batches of sampled data are collected and need to be integrated into ongoing predictions.
+It is also robust to missing data points, a common issue in practical applications.

 Two types of ML models are used in this project for traffic prediction: